xguse/picard-wrap/docs/usage.rst

       This script facilitates calling `/path/to/picard.jar`.

-      Its purpose is to allow you to call picard without providing or even knowing the pull path to the executable far file.
+      Its purpose is to allow you to call picard without providing or even knowing the full path to the executable far file.

     Options:
       --use-path PATH  Provide a path to override the default picard.jar location.